amazingandyyy/react-xuder/README.md

 ## Context API

-1. getChildContext + PropTypes
+1. getChildContext + PropTypes in the parent component
-2. getChildContext() return value will be the context object
+2. getChildContext() return value will be the context object in the parent component
+3. declare what object we want to have access in the child component

 ### Concepts